siddhesh-its/NutriserveNextJs/README.md

 - [x] - User can also look see how the delivery work.
 - [x] - There is also a wishlist feature, where user can save the meals for future.

+## Siddhesh's completed task

+- [x] - Create APIs and authentication for the app consumption.
+- [x] - Worked on blog and contact.

 ## Saurabh's completed tasks

 - [x] - Create APIs and authentication for the app consumption.